leo90614/Mini-Ai-Pipeline/README.md

 - Handles subtle positive wording that baseline cannot

 The transformer model achieved about **0.98 accuracy, 0.97 precision, 1.00 recall**, and **0.98 F1-score**.

 This is a huge improvement over the baseline!

-A comparison plot is shown inside the notebook.
+A comparison bar graph is shown inside the notebook.

 ---

 ## 7. Case Study (Understanding Errors)

-Here are some examples from the test set where the baseline failed but the model succeeded.
+Below are several examples from the test set where the baseline classifier failed but the transformer model succeeded.
-These examples help show why the rule-based system struggles while the transformer model performs much better.
+These examples show the limitations of rule-based methods and why a learned model is necessary.

+---

-### Example 1
+### **Example 1**
-- **Text:** "The tour guide was knowledgeable"
+**Text:** "The tour guide was knowledgeable"
 - **Baseline:** negative
 - **Model:** positive
-- **Reason:** the baseline does not recognize the word “knowledgeable” as positive.
+- **Why?**
+  The baseline only checks a tiny list of “positive words.”
+  It does not understand that “knowledgeable” carries positive meaning.
+  The transformer model correctly learns this from context.

+---

-### Example 2
+### **Example 2**
-- **Text:** "The movie trailer looked exciting"
+**Text:** "The movie trailer looked exciting"
 - **Baseline:** negative
 - **Model:** positive
-- **Reason:** the baseline only detects simple positive words like “good” or “great,” and misses many natural expressions.
+- **Why?**
+  Words like “exciting” are not in the baseline’s keyword list,
+  so the baseline mislabels it as negative.
+  The model generalizes to unseen positive expressions.

+---

-### Example 3
+### **Example 3**
-- **Text:** "The pizza crust was crispy"
+**Text:** "The pizza crust was crispy"
 - **Baseline:** negative
 - **Model:** positive
-- **Reason:** the baseline cannot understand positive descriptions outside its tiny keyword list.
+- **Why?**
+  The baseline cannot interpret descriptive adjectives like “crispy.”
+  The model captures these finer-grained semantics.

+---

-### Example 4
+### **Example 4**
-- **Text:** "The bread was soft and warm"
+**Text:** "The bread was soft and warm"
 - **Baseline:** negative
 - **Model:** positive
+- **Why?**
+  “Soft” and “warm” are implicitly positive, but not in the baseline dictionary.
+  The transformer recognizes the positive tone of the sentence.

+---

-### Example 5
+### **Example 5**
-- **Text:** "The hotel staff smiled at us"
+**Text:** "The hotel staff smiled at us"
 - **Baseline:** negative
 - **Model:** positive
+- **Why?**
+  The rule-based system cannot detect subtle positive cues like “smiled.”
+  The model understands actions and sentiment beyond simple keywords.

+---

-These examples clearly show that the rule-based baseline is extremely limited, while the transformer model can understand much more natural phrasing and context.
+Together, these examples show how the baseline fails whenever sentences use natural phrasing or subtle positive descriptions, while the transformer model successfully handles these variations in everyday language.

 ---